Holiday cottages to rent in the Lake District

-Home to several scenic lakes, as well as a range of dramatic hills and challenging fells, the Lake District is the perfect destination to escape to and enjoy the great outdoors.
+Home to several scenic lakes, as well as a range of dramatic hills and challenging fells, the Lake District in Cumbria is the perfect destination to escape to and enjoy the great outdoors.
 Plenty of amazing scenery and things to do await from the doorstep of our Lake District cottages.

 Also known as Lakeland, over the years the gorgeous scenery has inspired a whole host of great writers, including William Wordsworth, Samuel Taylor Coleridge, and Beatrix Potter, whose legacy can be seen in Hawkshead especially.
 It’s easy to see how the region helped them to put pen to paper, with its mesmerising, glittering waters, craggy hilltops and mountain tarns.
 Spanning more than 885 square miles, this patchwork of hills, woodlands, lakes and valleys has to be one of the most special places in all of Britain.

-For those looking to explore the Lakes on foot, the region offers a variety of walks for all abilities.
+For those looking to explore the Lakes on foot, the region offers a variety of lakeside and mountainous walks for all abilities.
 For beginners, there’s a gentle walk around the beauty spot of Tarn Hows, while at the other extreme, you can scale Scafell Pike, the tallest mountain in England.

 If you’d prefer to see the region from the water itself, you can choose to kick back and relax on a traditional steamboat chugging across Coniston Water or Lake Windermere, or have a go at the various water sports on offer, from sailing to kayaking.
 Other popular lakes to visit include Esthwaite Water and Derwentwater, which has the lively town of Keswick nearby.